permaweb/helix/src/views/Docs/DocsDetail/MD/attach-udl.md

 #### UDL early release

-Since UDL is in its "early" release, not all UDL parameters are currently supported on Helix.
-Stay tuned for more updates related to UDL capabilites on Helix and other permaweb applications.
+Since UDL is in its "early" release, not all UDL parameters are currently supported on Bazar.
+Stay tuned for more updates related to UDL capabilites on Bazar and other permaweb applications.

 Read the UDL v.02 release blog post [here](https://mirror.xyz/0x64eA438bd2784F2C52a9095Ec0F6158f847182d9/RPzz5-8jh_eWCdqn-K51DIkk5i_gQTTmRAwdvm7OihI).